kryzp/magpie/README.md

 ## About the Project
 Basically, this is a testing ground for whatever programming project I want to try at any given point.
-I hope maybe this project helps someone else, feel free to use any of the code in your own projects, as long as you credit me a little.
+I hope maybe this project helps someone else.
+Ask me anything!

 !I also hate that I have to clarify that none of this is vibecoded (yes I talk to myself via comments get over it).
 This is actually something I care about, and put time into.
 Check the commit history if you don't believe me.